 Though GitHub is primarily used for software development, there are in fact many other such use cases.
 The Zamanian Lab uses GitHub in the following ways:

-Code development - i.e. RNA-seq pipelines, image processing, and other bioinformatics or machine learning pipelines.
+Code development: i.e. RNA-seq pipelines, image processing, and other bioinformatics or machine learning pipelines.
+Server-related files, including submission scripts and Docker environments.

 Websites: Postdocs and senior graduate students often develop a personal website as a companion to a CV, and many labs/PIs have their own website for improved visibility.
 See our lab website (GitHub Repo) or Nic's website (GitHub Repo) for examples.
 This documentation website is also hosted and deployed via GitHub.